PhurbaSherpa/Visuo/README.md

 ## MVP

-Get the application to show how the sorting algorithims work Have seperate buttons for different sorting algos
+Get the application to show how the sorting algorithims work Have seperate buttons for different sorting algorithims